-Some communities exist in the central and eastern portions of the study area that are not representative of true Wildland-Urban Interface, but are adjacent to, or in close proximity to, significant wildland fuel beds.
+There are some communities in the study area that are not representative of a true Wildland-Urban Interface, but are adjacent to, or in close proximity to, significant wildland fuel beds.
 These fuel beds consist of primarily tall grass prairie remnants and short grasses.
 Shrubs and hardwoods are also found growing in stringers and patches in drainages and riparian areas.
 There are some areas with jackpots of heavier fuels, most of which are smaller than the minimum mapping unit of the fire behavior model.
-Most of these fuels are located on open space parcels, and while some are grazed on a rotating basis, they represent a potential threat to some or most of the homes in these communities. especially those directly adjacent to them.
-These communities generally have low to flat topography, but ravines exist in some areas.
+Most of these fuels are located on open space parcels, and while some are grazed on a rotating basis, they represent a potential threat to some or most of the homes in these communities, especially those directly adjacent to them.

+These communities generally have low to flat topography, but ravines and short run slopes exist in some areas.
 Agricultural properties and larger rural lots are mixed in with suburban style subdivisions throughout this area.
-Construction type and structure age varies widely with both ignition resistant construction and homes with flammable roofs and sidings often existing in the same neighborhood.
+Construction type and structure age varies widely with both ignition resistant-construction and homes with flammable roofs and sidings often existing in the same neighborhood.
 Although these communities have been given a low hazard rating, there are general mitigation measures which should be considered to reduce the possibility of loss resulting from fires occurring in the neighboring natural fuels.
 Homes located on the perimeter of these communities, or otherwise adjacent to continuous areas of natural fuels, are the highest priority for mitigation.
-The following recommendations should be considered for the communities of Ouray, Lake Valley/North Rim, Valhalla, Orange Orchard and Heatherwood.
+The following recommendations should be considered for the East Side Area community.